 Zircon, or zirconium silicate, is an extremely hard mineral, resistant to alteration, and often is used as a gemstone.
 It can last for a very long time, it may contain uranium – which means it can be dated – and it contains oxygen.
 High proportions of the heavy-oxygen isotope, 18O, indicate that crystals were probably formed in water.
 Such is the case for the world’s oldest known zircon, dated to 4.4 Gya, which leads many scientists to consider that there was already water on the Earth at that time.
 Continents had not yet formed, but convection in the mantle gave rise to volcanic heat rising in certain places, called hot spots, which ejected heat and matter through volcanoes at the surface.
 Those convection currents were not circulating air, but circulating rock, and on a huge scale.
 The Earth of 4.4 Gya would have been covered with an ocean studded with such volcanic islands.
 Some disagree.

 Evidence of sediments from at least 4 Gya indicates clearly that large bodies of water existed by then.
 And it was water which brought about the next major step in differentiation of the Earth’s minerals.
 As contradictory as that may seem, basalt heated by underlying magma melts at a lower temperature when it is cooled by water.[ref]This is like salt melting ice on your driveway in the winter.[/ref] Just as the sinking of peridotite isolated basalt, so did melting basalt isolate silicon.
 Minerals with high silicon content were even lighter than basalt and so floated to the surface to form the first granite.
 Granite is composed of four constituents: quartz, two different feldspars and either pyroxene or mica.

-- Settling of heavy iron to the core, leaving lighter elements behind in the mantle.
+- Settling of heavy iron to the core leaves lighter elements behind in the mantle.

-- Melting magma makes olivine which forms dunite and sinks into the mantle.
+- Melting magma forms olivine which forms dunite and sinks into the mantle.

-- Remaining olivine combines with pyroxene to make peridotite, which forms a crust before it too cracks and sinks into the mantle.
+- Remaining olivine combines with pyroxene to form peridotite, which forms the Earth’s first, temporary crust before it too cracks and sinks into the mantle.